mickymacirl/CI-P3-FruitHM/README.md

 ### Others

-* Colorama was imported for use in coloring fonts and game bars in python fuctions.
+* Colorama was imported for use in coloring fonts and game bars in python functions.
 * Pyfiglet was used for adding ascii art to logo.
 * termcolor was used to highlight both win and loss message.py functions.